Chief Secretary's Building: From 1890s to 1990s

 For the few final years of the nineteenth century and for most of the following twentieth century work within the Chief Secretary's Building was confined to altering and adding as the need arose.
 There were no planned programs of extension or renovation.
 The interiors of the building began to reflect this ad hoc approach to office accommodation which in turn illustrate the changing roles of the various departments housed within the building.
 Minor alterations, particularly the provision of ladies lavatories, demonstrate a changing pattern with the workforce that serviced the departments.
 The period of the 1920s was the most active in terms of work carried out on the building.
 Plans were prepared for a private stair for the Minister for Health in 1920, for a roof over the bridge connecting the old and new buildings in 1924, extensions to the ladies room on the ground floor in 1927 as well as several other minor conversions and alterations.
 After World War II improvements were made to the building to bring it in line with modern standards and requirements.
-The construction of the State Office Block in the 1960s and the subsequent relocation of the Public Works Departments there allowed the Chief Secretary's building to be renovated and re-used for several new purposes.
+The construction of the State Office Block in the 1960s and the subsequent relocation of the Public Works Departments there allowed the Chief Secretary's Building to be renovated and re-used for several new purposes.

 Through the later 1960s and to 1971 the Chief Secretary's Building underwent major changes to accommodate new occupants principally the Divorce Courts, including accommodation for judges, the Opera House Trust, the Commissioner for Western Lands and the Valuer General's Department.
 By the 1980s the value of the building had come to be appreciated as a significant item of the city's environmental and historic landscape.
 To this end, as a bicentennial project, a million dollar project was set in motion to restore the stonework of the building.
-This work was completed in 1990 at a cost of approximately 2 million dollars.
+This work was completed in 1990 at a cost of approximately A$2 million.